i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 *   A powered Redstone line is **True**.
 We'll also call this `1`.
 *   An unpowered Redstone line is **False**.
 We'll also call this `0`.

 Boolean algebra gives us a set of rules and operators to manipulate these True/False values.
-These physical operators are called **logic gates**, and they are the bedrock of all computation.
+These physical operators are called **logic gates**, and they are the bedrock (pun intended) of all computation.

 ---

-#### **Lesson 2.2: The Core Operators (The Verbs of Logic)**
+#### Lesson 2.2: The Core Operators (The Verbs of Logic)

 For each operator, we'll follow a consistent structure to build our knowledge from theory to practice:
 *   **Formal Definition:** The high-level concept and official terminology.